The Geometry of Reasoning: Flowing Logics in Representation Space: Formal Logic with Semantic Carriers

 \subsection{Logic and Natural Deduction System}

 We construct a dataset of reasoning tasks that instantiate the fundamental logical patterns formalized in \cref{def:nd}.
 Each task is presented step by step in both formal symbolic notation and natural language.
-To test whether reasoning relies on surface content or underlying structure, we express the same logical skeletons across diverse \emph{carriers}, e.g., topics such as weather, education, and sports, as well as multiple languages (en, zh, de).
+To test whether reasoning relies on surface content or underlying structure, we express the same logical skeletons across diverse \emph{carriers}, e.g., topics such as weather, education, and sports, as well as multiple languages (en, zh, de, ja).
 This design disentangles logics from linguistic surface and provides a controlled setting for analyzing how reasoning flows behave under varying contexts.
+Specifically, because all variants preserve the same abstract reasoning steps but change the words and context, any similarities that persist across carriers must come from the underlying logic, whereas the differences arise from surface semantics.

 \begin{definition}[Natural Deduction System {\cite{TroelstraSchwichtenberg2000,sep-natural-deduction}}] A \emph{natural deduction system} is a pair $\mathsf{ND} = (F, R)$ where: \begin{itemize}[leftmargin=*] \item $F$: a formal language of formulas (e.g., propositional or first-order logic), \item $R$: a finite set of inference rules with introduction and elimination rules for each logical constant. \end{itemize} A derivation (or proof) in ND is a tree whose nodes are judgements of the form “a formula is derivable” and whose edges follow inference rules from $R$.
 Temporary assumptions may be introduced in sub-derivations and are \emph{discharged} by certain rules (e.g., $\to I$, $\neg I$).
 Each connective is governed by paired introduction and elimination rules, which together determine its proof-theoretic meaning. \end{definition}